AlexandraEL9/MS1-dock9bar/README.md

 ![Colour scheme](./docs/colour-scheme.png)

-- The colour scheme matches the branding of the bar to aid synergy.<br>
-- The two heritage blues are a nod to traditional 'heritage' colours of old fashioned pubs, the navy blue especially referencing the nautical and industrial past of the area.<br>
+- The two shades of blue are a nod to traditional 'heritage' colours of old fashioned pubs, the navy blue especially referencing the nautical and industrial past of the area.
+A dark and light shade were chosed so they could be used to 'section off' parts of the webpage.<br>
-- The bright, neon pink is a quirky reference the the area's current iteration as a culture and media hub, referencing the neon lights of the BBC and ITV buildings and the Lowry Theatre shining and bouncing off the water of the quays.<br>
+- The bright, neon pink is a quirky reference the the area's current iteration as a culture and media hub, referencing the neon lights of the BBC and ITV buildings and the Lowry Theatre shining and bouncing off the water of the Quays.<br>
 - Black is used for the navbar and footer, giving the site pages a clear top and bottom/ start and end point.

 #### Typography
-- The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case Roboto isn't being imported into the site correctly.
-Roboto is a clean and simple font used frequently so it is both attractive and fit for purpose.
+- The Roboto font is the main font used throughout the whole website with Sans Serif as the back-up font in case Roboto isn't being imported into the site correctly.
+Roboto is a clean and simple font which is clear and easy to read used frequently so it is both attractive and fit for purpose.

 #### Imagery
--   The large, background hero image of a neon bar sign is designed to be striking and catch the user's attention.
+-   The large, background hero image of a neon bar sign is striking and catch the user's attention, providing immediate impact.
 It also has a modern aesthetic and makes the context of the site clear straight away.

 * ### Wireframes